 Oct 26 - Oct 30, 2009

 San Antonio, TX, USA

 Acoustical Society of America

 Digital Object Identifier (DOI)

-Weber, Thomas; Lyons, Anthony P.; and Bradley, David L., "Multiple Scattering Through Clouds of Gas Bubbles in Liquids: Accounting for Clustering in the Higher-order Moments" (2009).
-Center for Coastal and Ocean Mapping.
+Weber, Thomas C.; Lyons, Anthony P.; and Bradley, David L., "Multiple Scattering Through Clouds of Gas Bubbles in Liquids: Accounting for Clustering in the Higher-order Moments" (2009).
+Acoustical Society of America (ASA).
 512.